vmpr0be/vmpr0be.github.io/content/post/hxp_orakel.md

 [*] Flag: hxp{at_l3as7_y0u_f0und_s7rncmp_-_r0p_sp0ns0r3d_by_n3wl1b___*}
 ```

-Notice that within the flag it mentions: *at least you found strncmp rop*, seems like this solution wasn't the intended one?
+Notice that in the flag it mentions: *at least you found strncmp rop*, it seems like this solution wasn't the intended one.
 This assumption was later confirmed:

 ![unintended-confirmation](https://github.com/vmpr0be/vmpr0be.github.io/blob/main/static/images/hxp_unconf.png?raw=true)<br>
 *unintended solution confirmed by support*